lvstg/portfolio/README.md

 This repository brings together the work I did before and during my studies at HE2B-ESI.

 ## BesoreESI
 In this folder there two projects ; 'BichonBrithDay' and 'DicoAbète'.
-These are project I made before my bachelor or during my first years in this school when i didn't have learn the object-oriented.
+These are project I made before my bachelor or during my first years in this school when I didn't have learn the object-oriented.
 I made other programme before but I unfortunately didn't save them.
-There are not good, they haven't a 'README' file because I made those for the fun avec without any project too use them after.
+There are not good, they haven't a 'README' file because I made those for the fun without any project too use them after.
 ### BichonBirthDay
 It's a quizz app for questonning my best friend about our friendship.
 For my security and my privatie, I delete the question.
 ### DicoAbète